-2. BUDGET FIGURES
+2. Budget figures

-The budget figures are those approved by the Panel on 13 May 2019 and published in the Panel's Statement of Performance Expectations 2019/2020.
+The budget figures are those approved by the Panel on 3 June 2020 and published in the Panel's Statement of Performance Expectations 2020/2021.
 The budget figures are prepared in accordance with NZ GAAP and are consistent with the accounting policies adopted by the Panel for the preparation of the financial statements but have not been audited.

-3. LITIGATION FUND
+3. Litigation fund

-The litigation fund is to be used for litigation costs that are incurred by the Panel as it enforces compliance with the Takeovers Code or with the Companies Act for Code company schemes, or responds to litigation brought against it.
-In the year to which this report relates, the Panel approved use of the litigation fund for costs involved in the Panel's investigation of potential Code non-compliance.
-As a result of this investigation the Panel called a section 32 meeting in August 2020.
+The litigation fund is to be used for litigation costs that are incurred by the Panel as it enforces compliance with the Takeovers Code or with the Companies Act 1993 for Code company schemes, or responds to litigation brought against it.
+The Panel approved use of the litigation fund for costs involved in the Panel's investigation of potential Code non-compliance.
+As a result of this investigation the Panel held a section 32 meeting in December 2020.